rasenshuriken12/DSA_Prep_Qns/LeetCode/Arrays/Easy/1_Two_Sum/README.md

 2. Use two pointers: left at start, right at end

-3. If sum < target → sum is too small → need larger number → move left right
+3. If sum < target → sum is too small → need larger number → move left ptr right

-4. If sum > target → sum is too large → need smaller number → move right left
+4. If sum > target → sum is too large → need smaller number → move right ptr left

 5. If sum == target → found our pair!